wso2/docs-mg/en/docs/troubleshooting/troubleshooting.md

 <tr>
 <td><code>900906</code></td>
 <td>No matching resource found in the API for the given request</td>
-<td>A resource with the name in the request cannot be found in the API.</td>
+<td>The requested path does not match any of the APIs.</td>
 </tr>
 <tr>
 <td><code>900907</code></td>
 <td>The requested API is temporarily blocked</td>
-<td>Happens when the API user is blocked from API-M.</td>
+<td>The lifecycle state of the API has changed to blocked state.</td>
 </tr>
 <tr>
 <td><code>900908</code></td>
 <td>Resource forbidden</td>
-<td>The user invoking the API has not been granted access to the required resource.</td>
+<td>The application which is used to get the authentication token does not have a valid subscription to the API.</td>
 </tr>
 <tr>
 <td><code>900909</code></td>
 <td>The subscription to the API is inactive</td>
-<td>The status of the API has changed to an inaccessible/unavailable state.</td>
+<td>The status of the subscription has made inactive.</td>
 </tr>
 <tr>
 <td><code>900910</code></td>
 <td>The access token does not allow you to access the requested resource</td>
 <td>Cannot access the required resource with the provided access token.
 Check the valid resources that can be accessed with this token.
-Possibly the API the token is missing the required scopes for the resource.</td>
+Possibly token is missing the required scopes for the requested resource.</td>
 </tr>
 <tr>
 <td><code>900911</code></td>